Home

 We have described some different types of modems available for Internet connection.

-We do hope that you found this guide helpful.
+We do hope that you found this guide informative.

 If you would like to learn how to Build Your Own Cheap Computer, browse here for all the steps in the tutorial